Placito/Placito/README.md

 ### A passionate full stack developer that enjoy life and the adventure of living it 🙂

-- 🔭 I’m currently working at [LAUNCH IT](https://www.linkedin.com/company/launch-it-services/)
+- 🔭 I’m currently working at [Launch IT](https://www.linkedin.com/company/launch-it-services/)